remoorejr/cordova-plugin-alpha-wkwebview-engine/README.md

 Cordova Alpha WKWebView Engine
 ======

-This is a modified version of the Cordova WkWebView Engine plugin that includes a custom URL scheme, alpha-local:// for access to local media and html files stored in the device local file system.
+This is a modified version of the Cordova WkWebView Engine plugin that includes a custom URL scheme, alpha-local:// for access to local asset files stored in the device local file system.
 Assumes the requested file name uses the file:// protocol.

 To access jpg image files add the prefix:   alpha-local://jpg-image?url= to the local jpg file name.